-Dr. Jayaraman’s research is focused on two specific research areas: 1) the regulation of acidic phosphoproteins during bio-mineralization; and 2) the regulation of calcium binding proteins and lipids that are involved in pathological mineralization.
-While lipids, intra- and extracellular, appear to play an important role in both physiological and pathological processes, detailed information on the bioactive lipids that modulate calcium-signaling pathways in mineralizing cell types would advance our understanding of their role in bone and dentine formation.
+Dr. Jayaraman’s research is focused on three specific areas: 1) the regulation of acidic phosphoproteins by phosphorylation during bio-mineralization in dentin and bone; 2) the role of calcium binding phospholipids in vascular calcification; and 3) the role of intracellular calcium in pancreatitis.
+While intra- and extracellular lipids appear to play an important role in both physiological and pathological processes, detailed information on the calcium binding bioactive lipids in mineralizing cell types would advance our understanding of their role in bone and dentine formation.

 Dr. Jayaraman serves as a Reviewer for several journals, namely, the Journal of Dental Research, the International Journal of Biological Macromolecules, Scientific Reports and the Journal of Neurological Sciences.